Written by

 Having an internship also helps your organization invest in relationships with universities, which could become another part of a successful long-term hiring strategy.

 While many employers may worry about the cost, interns can provide relatively inexpensive labor since you usually don’t have to provide benefits.
-To be clear, though, for-profit employers are usually required to pay interns at least the minimum wage to comply with federal and state law.
-But more on that later.
+For-profit employers are usually required to pay interns at least the minimum wage to comply with federal and state law (but more on that later).

-Similarly, hiring interns can help contain costs since the temporary nature of the arrangement usually makes them less risky to employ.
+Similarly, hiring interns can help retention costs since the temporary nature of the arrangement usually makes them less risky to employ.

 Ultimately, however, the best reason to start an internship program is to help aspiring, early professionals who need a boost at the beginning of their careers.
 Interns can gain valuable experience while building their network.

-Because internships immerse individuals in an industry, they can also help career-seekers rule out a bad fit early on and avoid time-wasting “false starts.”
+Because internships introduce individuals to an industry, they can also help career-seekers rule out a bad fit early on and avoid time-wasting “false starts.”
 And of course, interns have a competitive advantage over other candidates seeking a position in a particular company or industry.

 By now, you may be wondering why every small business doesn’t hire interns.
 Well, there are a few cons to consider.